 Wife desertion and bigamy - father and son

 In May 1882, just a month after his father’s court appearance, WA Clarson was arrested on Lord Howe Island and also taken to Sydney for the charge of bigamy.
-For reasons unknown he married two women in December 1881.
-Martha Payne on 16 December and Susan Parkinson on 24 December.10 WA Clarson pleaded guilty and produced a statement of (unknown) circumstances to be considered by Judge Josephson.11 On 2 June 1882, he received ‘some severe remarks’ from Judge Josephson and was sentenced to four years hard labour, on the roads.12
+For reasons unknown he had married two women in December 1881: Martha Payne on 16 December and Susan Parkinson on 24 December.10 WA Clarson pleaded guilty and produced a statement of (unknown) circumstances to be considered by Judge Josephson.11 On 2 June 1882, he received ‘some severe remarks’ from Judge Josephson and was sentenced to four years hard labour, on the roads.12

-The Judges remarks were quoted in the Hawkesbury Chronicle & Farmers Advocate (Windsor NSW) on 10 June 1882, ‘Four years isn’t enough under the circumstances; there should have been, at least, four years for the seduction.’
-Curiously Martha Payne (whom he was living with upon his arrest) divorced him after he was released he and ‘remarried’ Susan Parkinson, with whom he had two children, Arthur in 1882 and Sidney in 1887.
+The Judge's remarks were quoted in the Hawkesbury Chronicle & Farmers Advocate (Windsor NSW) on 10 June 1882: ‘Four years isn’t enough under the circumstances; there should have been, at least, four years for the seduction.’
+Curiously Martha Payne (whom he was living with upon his arrest) divorced him after he was released and he ‘remarried’ Susan Parkinson, with whom he had two children, Arthur in 1882 and Sidney in 1887.